Christine Manfield's Green Tea Panna Cotta, Masala Chai Sauce and Cumin Shortbread

 Return milk mixture to low heat and bring to a gentle simmer.
 Add the softened gelatine and stir for 2 minutes or until dissolved.
-Remove from heat, strain through a fine mesh sieve and pour into small (5 fluid ounce-capacity) dariole moulds or bowls until ⅔ full.
+Remove from heat, strain through a fine mesh sieve and pour into small (150 ml-capacity) dariole moulds or bowls until ⅔ full.
 Cover with plastic wrap and refrigerate for 3 hours or until set.

 To make the cumin shortbread, place the butter, sugar, cumin and salt in a stand mixer fitted with the paddle attachment and whisk until pale and creamy.
 Add the cream and whisk to combine, taking care not to overwork the dough.
 Fold in the flour until combined.
 Turn the dough out onto the bench and use your hands to bring the dough together.
 Wrap in plastic wrap and place in the fridge for 1 hour to chill until firm.

 Roll the dough out on a bench to 4 mm-thick and cut into rounds using a 6 cm-round pastry cutter.
 Place the biscuits on a silicone baking mat or flat baking sheet lined with non-stick baking paper.
 Cut enough biscuits to ensure there are 2 per serve and reserve any extra shortbread dough for later use.
 It can be frozen for up to 1 month in a vacuum-sealed bag.
 Place the biscuits in the fridge for 30 minutes to chill.
 This prevents them from shrinking during baking.